Skip to content

 Dubai Gold Souk

-If there is one place that defines old-school Dubai shopping, it is the Dubai Gold Souk.
+If there is one place that defines old-school shopping in Dubai, it is the Dubai Gold Souk.

 Located in Deira, this world-famous market is home to more than 380 retailers selling gold, diamonds, silver, and precious gemstones.
 Even if you are not planning to buy anything, the sheer amount of jewellery on display is worth seeing in person.